Flushing your contacts does terrible things to our land and oceans

 For a lot of people, contact lenses are a daily necessity.
 Market research shows 45 million Americans, about one in eight, wear contacts, meaning the United States alone consumes somewhere between five and 14 billion lenses annually.
 And now, new research shows all those contact lenses may end up as micro-plastic pollution in our soil, rivers, and oceans.

 An estimated 20 percent of contact-lens wearers, studied as part of a 400-person online survey, flush their lenses down the sink or toilet, as opposed to placing them in the trash as industry experts recommend.
-That amounts to 20 metric tons of plastic, or 20,000 kilograms, flushed per year—about the weight of a small airplane.
+That amounts to 20 metric tons of plastic, or 20,000 kilograms (about 44,000 pounds), flushed per year—about the weight of a small airplane.
 The biggest culprit?
 Daily-use lenses, which occupy about 40 percent of the market.

 The new research, which was presented Sunday at the 256th National Meeting & Exposition of the American Chemical Society, adds to growing concern about all kinds of plastics and micro-plastics—those less than five millimeters in diameter—that have plagued our land and waterways for decades.
 Every year, an estimated 19 billion pounds of plastic ends up in the ocean, and that amount is expected to double by 2025.
 These plastics litter coral reefs, are ingested by sea creatures and birds, and can even make their way into the fish we eat.